shapeitapp/shapeitapp/docs/how-to.md

 ### Option 1

 1. Edit the Pitch or Bet issue
-2. Add you scope under the scope section
+2. Add your scope under the scope section

 See this [example](https://github.com/asyncapi/studio/issues/748)